phillippelevidad/self-driving-car-js/README.md

 ## Motivation

-As someone just starting out in learning about machine learning, neural networks, and other forms of artificial intelligence, I built this project while following an excellent video tutorial by Dr. Radu Mariescu-Istodor at Free Code Camp.
+I'm just starting out in learning about machine learning, neural networks, and other forms of artificial intelligence, and I built this project while following an excellent video tutorial by Dr. Radu Mariescu-Istodor at Free Code Camp.
 This hands-on project served as a practical way to understand the fundamentals of neural networks and their application in a simple yet intriguing domain.

 Tutorial Source: [Dr. Radu Mariescu-Istodor - Free Code Camp](https://www.youtube.com/watch?v=Rs_rAxEsAvI)